Oil spill in Fidalgo Bay appears contained, Ecology says

 Crews scrambled to contain an oil spill late Friday at the Shell Puget Sound Refinery in Anacortes.

-According to Shell and the Washington Department of Ecology: The spill occurred at about 11:30 p.m. as a Crowley Maritime barge was transferring about 5 million gallons of crude oil from Alaska to the refinery.
-It appears that a much smaller quantity spilled, though the amount was still unknown, said Ty Keltner, Ecology’s communications manager for spill response.
+According to Shell and the Washington State Department of Ecology: The spill occurred at about 11:30 p.m. as a Crowley Maritime barge was transferring about 5 million gallons of crude oil from Alaska to the refinery.
+It appears that a much smaller quantity spilled, though the amount was still unknown Saturday mornijng, said Ty Keltner, Ecology’s communications manager for spill response.

 A sheen was visible on the water within a containment boom covering an area about the size of a tennis court, and no oil had been observed outside of the boom.

-The spill, according to an image the Ecology Department posted on social media, happened at the end of a long pier extending into Fidalgo Bay, where an Alaska North Slope crude oil blend was being unloaded for refining.
-Shell said crews spotted oil coming from the barge and later identified the source as a pressure relief valve, which was secured, stopping the spill.
+The spill, according to an image the Ecology Department posted on social media, happened at the end of a long pier extending into Fidalgo Bay, where an Alaska North Slope crude-oil blend was being unloaded for refining.
+Shell said crews spotted oil coming from the barge and later identified the source as a pressure-relief valve, which was secured, stopping the spill.

 State regulations require booms be set in place before oil is transferred off of a vessel.
 “In this case, it was pre-boomed, as it’s supposed to be,” Keltner said.